How Much a Korean Wedding Actually Costs

 Key facts

-• The studio-dress-makeup package (스드메) has a national median of 2,900,000 KRW, covering pre-wedding studio photos, dress rental, and bridal makeup, per Korea Consumer Agency April 2025 data.
+- The studio-dress-makeup package (스드메) had a national median of 2,940,000 KRW, covering pre-wedding studio photos, dress rental, and bridal makeup, per Korea Consumer Agency 참가격 portal data.

 Korean weddings sit at the intersection of strong cultural expectation and a highly structured vendor industry.
-The result is a market with a wide price range, little price transparency, and real cost surprises for couples who have not navigated it before.
+The result is a market with a wide price range, little price transparency, and real cost surprises for couples who have not been through it before.

 This guide explains every major line item.
 The calculator above gives you a personalized estimate based on your choices.
 Use them together.

-All hall and studio-dress-makeup (스드메) figures below come from Korea Consumer Agency (한국소비자원) April 2025 survey data at price.go.kr, which tracks regional pricing bi-monthly.
-In-law gift figures are from secondary sources summarizing a 듀오 2024 industry survey; those are flagged clearly.
-Honeymoon costs are from 2025 consumer travel sources.
+All hall and studio-dress-makeup (스드메) figures below are official Korea Consumer Agency (한국소비자원) survey data from the 참가격 portal at price.go.kr, which tracks regional pricing bi-monthly.
+In-law gift and honeymoon figures have no government survey behind them, so this guide keeps them qualitative and flags clearly where a number is a vendor-market estimate rather than official data.
 None of the figures below are fabricated.

 What each of the six line items actually means